Fibroids and Menopause: Symptoms Shrink or Persist?

 I have a family history of fibroids and I was experiencing all of these issues.
 I was diagnosed with uterine fibroids when I was pregnant with my first child.
 As the years moved on, I developed more fibroid growth.
 Some of the fibroid sizes were as small as a grape, while others were close to a grapefruit.

-Fortunately, fibroids are treatable, and many women can find relief from their symptoms.
-As women approach menopause, their hormone levels, particularly estrogen and progesterone, decrease, which can affect the size and number of fibroids.
 Therefore, it’s crucial to understand how menopause impacts fibroids and whether they will shrink or continue to grow.
 By staying informed and discussing any concerns with their healthcare provider, women can manage their fibroids and alleviate any associated discomfort.

 Menopause is a natural event that occurs when a woman’s menstrual cycle ends, usually around the age of 50.
 This marks the end of her ability to have children and her menstrual periods.
 Menopause occurs due to a decrease in the levels of hormones in the body, especially estrogen and progesterone.